jessepav/lacygoill-wiki-backup/vim/mapping.md

             set opfunc=Op
             return 'g@'
         endif
-        echom 'the count is '..v:count
+        echom 'the count is ' .. v:count
-        echom 'the register is '..v:register
+        echom 'the register is ' .. v:register
     endfu

     " press:  "a 3 C-b l